BETSRG/GHEDesigner/README.md

   - The RowWise method generates and searches custom borehole fields that make full use of the available property.
 The RowWise algorithms are described by [Spitler et al. (2022a)](https://shareok.org/handle/11244/336846).

-## Limitations
+## Current Scope and Limitations

 GHEDesigner does not have every feature that is found in a tool like GLHEPRO.
-Features that are currently missing
-include:
+Current scope and limitations include:

-- Heat pumps are not modeled.
-Users input heat rejection/extraction rates.
-- An hourly simulation is available, but it doesn't make use of load aggregation, so is very slow.
-- GHEDesigner only covers vertical borehole ground heat exchangers.
-Horizontal ground heat exchangers are not treated.
+- Standalone GHE designs can use direct heat rejection/extraction loads.
+System simulations can convert building loads with heat pump performance maps or fixed COP values.
+- Hybrid and hourly load methods are supported.
+Hourly simulations solve each hour directly and are generally more computationally expensive than hybrid load aggregation.
+- Vertical borehole fields are the GHE technology sized by GHEDesigner.
+District simulations can include buried horizontal distribution piping, but horizontal ground heat exchanger fields are not sized as GHE fields.
 - GHEDesigner does not calculate the head loss in the ground heat exchanger or warn the user that head loss may be excessive.
 - GHEDesigner does not have a graphical user interface.